Foresight Solar H1 2025 Earnings Call Transcript

 Ross Driver

 Good morning, and thank you for the intro.
-Flip through to the next slide just in terms of what we're going take you through there, highlights, operational performance, NAV, corporate actions, and the outlook.
-And just going through the next slide, I see myself and my colleagues, I think, wanting to voice people in the room myself, Sophie Verno, David Goodwin, Finance Director, and Matthijs is our IR lead.
-Okay.
-We kick off.
-I think we'll run through the presentation and then, as always, open to questions from within the room, those of you who've joined us today and online, Zebra as well.
-So running through and noting that the NAV and a fair amount of this information has already been flagged about six weeks ago, but take you through the highlights for 2025 in general.
+I'll go through to the next slide just in terms of what we're going to take you through there, highlights operational performance, corporate actions, and the outlook.
+Just going through the next slide, you see myself and my colleagues, I think, most people in the room, myself, Toby Virno, David Goodwin, Finance Director, and Matheus Fierro, IR Lead.
+Okay, we kick off.
+I think we'll run through the presentation and then, as always, open to questions from within the room, those of you who've joined us today and online as ever as well.
+Running through and noting that the NAV and a fair amount of this information has already been flagged about six weeks ago, but take you through the highlights for the first half of 2025 in general.

 Ross Driver